MarkBiesheuvel/demo-templates/README.md

-Demo: VPC configurations
-==
+# Demos using AWS CloudFormation

-The goal of this project is to be able to quickly create different types of VPCs for the purpose of demos.
+The goal of this project is to be able to quickly and consistently create different demo environments.

 - [Multi-AZ VPC with public and private subnets](multi-az-public-private-vpc)
 - [VPC Interface/Gateway Endpoint](vpc-endpoints)